effetune

 Q. How do I achieve the best sound quality?

-A. Use sample rates of 96kHz or higher when possible, start with subtle effect settings, and build your chain gradually.
+A. When possible, use sample rates of 96kHz or higher, begin with subtle effect settings, and gradually build your effect chain.
 Monitor levels to avoid distortion.

 Q. Will this work with any audio source?